John Day Company

-The John Day Company was a New York publishing firm that specialized in illustrated fiction and current affairs books and pamphlets from 1926 to 1968.
+The John Day Company was a New York City-based publishing firm that specialized in illustrated fiction and current affairs books and pamphlets from 1926 to 1968.
 It was founded by Richard J. Walsh in 1926 and named after John Day, the Elizabethan printer.
 Walsh was the editor and second husband of Pearl S. Buck.
-The John Day Company was sold to the Thomas Y. Crowell Co. in 1974.
+The textbook company Intext acquired the John Day Company in 1968.
+Intext was sold to the Thomas Y. Crowell Co. in 1974.

 Authors

 Some of the many authors associated with John Day Publishing.